Scienthousiaste/rubixir/README.md

 	- to install Elixir (sufficient to build the rubik executable)
 	- to install Phoenix
 	- to have node/npm installed
-	- to install the npm dependancies (run "npm install" in the rubixir/visu/assets folder)
+	- to install the npm dependencies (run "npm install" in the rubixir/visu/assets folder)
 	- to install the dependencies of the server by running the command mix deps.get (in the visu folder)

 ### Troubleshooting mix deps.get